denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 read the message from the beginning.
 A character was simply a unit of space divisible by five.

-In addition, the Murray code was more compact than Morse code and especially more economical than Hughes code, which, in the extreme, used up to fifty-four measures of silence to send a signal representing double quotes.[^13] The signal for “zero” in Morse code occupied twenty-two measures.
-By contrast, all Baudot and Murray characters were a mere five units in length, with the maximum of ten used to switch the receiving device into “figure” or “capital letter” states, for the total of ten units.[^14]

 Fixed-length signal alphabets drove the wedge further between human and machine communication.
 Significantly, the automated printing telegraph decoupled information encoding from its transmission.
 Fixed-length encoding of